 You see, the removal of mineral oil brought about the (marketing) term “oil-free“.
 As I mentioned above, this was in reference to the product being free of mineral oil – which we know, is bad.
 However, the term “oil-free”, as mineral oil became a dated ingredient that wasn’t used as often, came to mean something else entirely.
-Products that were free of mineral oil were still being labeled “oil free” but those who didn’t know the background summarized that “oil-free” was the way to go for acne care without realizing that “oil-free” referred to mineral oil – not all oils.
+Products that were free of mineral oil were still being labelled “oil-free” but those who didn’t know the background summarized that “oil-free” was the way to go for acne care without realizing that “oil-free” referred to mineral oil – not all oils.
 Before you knew it, oil – in all its varieties – was villainized and touted as the big bad guys in the fight against acne.
-This is particularly unfortunate as many plant-based oils help fight acne with anti-bacteria properties, the ability to soothe inflamed and irritated skin, and deliver a dose of healing nutrients to acne-plagued skin.
+This is particularly unfortunate as many plant-based oils help fight acne with anti-bacterial properties, the ability to soothe inflamed and irritated skin, and deliver a dose of healing nutrients to acne-plagued skin.

 And here’s the real kicker…

 Mineral oil is a by-product of petroleum (keep that in mind while I reveal what mineral oil was replaced with).
 Mineral oil was removed to make way for other petroleum-based ingredients – which means we’re back to square one people!
 Ugh!

 Swapping mineral oil for another by-product doesn’t solve any of the reasons mineral oil needed to be removed in the first place!
 The problem is still there, it’s just under another name.